GitHub-AmanBhardwaj/Crop-Disease-detection/README.md

 This repository contains the **training notebooks**, **pre-trained models**, and **Flask web application** for crop disease detection research.
 The work demonstrates two different CNN architectures: **MobileNetV2** (designed for edge devices) and **EfficientNetB3** (designed for cloud processing), both integrated with **Google's Gemini API** for AI-generated treatment recommendations.

 **Note**: This repository contains the individual model components and a demonstration web application.
-The full hybrid edge-cloud implementation described in our research paper would require additional deployment infrastructure for production use.
+The full hybrid edge-cloud implementation described in our research paper would require additional deployment infrastructure for production use and the prototype code will be uploaded soon.

 ### 🎯 Key Features